Table of Contents

 Cannabis businesses that have already received any required licenses or permits from their local jurisdiction may apply for state licenses to operate a for-profit from various agencies.

-Businesses operating under these state licenses can choose any form of solid business structure for their business.
+Businesses operating under these state licenses can choose any form of solid business structure.
 They can work on a for-profit or not-for-profit basis.
-They are not eligible for California franchise and income tax exemption, as they do not meet the requirements as described in Internal Revenue Code Section 501(c) or California Revenue and Taxation Code (R&TC) Section 23701.
+They are not eligible for California franchise and income tax exemption, as they do not meet the requirements described in Internal Revenue Code Section 501(c) or California Revenue and Taxation Code (R&TC) Section 23701.
 (Source.)

 As emphasized above by the author, over 21 stores may operate as a for-profit if they so choose.
-As a lawyer, I can say that non-profits require a lot more work to run and administer.
-Especially with medicinal use issues at play.
+As a lawyer, I can say that non-profits require much more work to run and administer, especially with medicinal use issues at play.
 So look for tax-starved cities to liberally issue the various local licenses to make this happen first.
-With the addition of smoking parlors, there very well could be a renaissance of sorts of the more progressive, yet disenfranchised cities.
+With the addition of smoking parlors, there could be a renaissance of the more progressive yet disenfranchised cities.

 Part of Proposition 64 included a ban on all public marijuana consumption.
-Also, private owners retain their rights to allow marijuana on their property or not.
-But I would look at California civil rights laws and medical rights acts as a method to steer landlords towards compassionate use on their properties.
+Also, private owners retain their rights to allow marijuana on their property.
+But I would look at California civil rights laws and medical rights acts to steer landlords towards compassionate use of their properties.

-First of all, California does not require a state license to open a lounge unless you are also selling marijuana products.
-So if, for example, you opened one next to a collective, you're in business.
+First, California does not require a state license to open a lounge unless you also sell marijuana products.
+So if, for example, you opened one next to a collective, you’re in business.
 Also, the general public cannot see you smoking.
-So forget about trying to set up an outdoor smoking patio unless it gets hidden from passersby.
-One method of doing this could be tinted glass two-way mirrors, or merely a large fence.
+So forget about setting up an outdoor smoking patio unless it gets hidden from passersby.
+One method of doing this could be tinted glass two-way mirrors or a large fence.
 Ultimately the city code enforcement people will have to sign off on this stuff.
-Also, sorry bars, the state won't let you drink and smoke at the same time!
+Also, sorry, bars, the state won’t let you drink and smoke simultaneously!
 So a smoking lounge in a bar, bad, next to a bar, maybe ok.

 And last but not least, rooms cannot do business within 600 feet of any school.

 MAYBE!
-There are a variety of companies that will build a "turn-key" dispensary for you.
+A variety of companies will build a “turn-key” dispensary for you.
 Some of these are at pre-existing locations and doing well.
-So this means that all you have to do is "turn the key" to open the door, and the establishment is entirely ready for you to run.
+So this means that you must “turn the key” to open the door, and the establishment is ready for you to run.
 The medical stores will now sell good stuff at a premium.
 Why not?
 They can tap into the commercial market as well.
 But lawyers like me can help with the transactions.
 And we can teach accident avoidance and defense against negligence and employment law claims.

 You can find entrepreneurs who broker deals like this if you know who to trust.
 They typically promise to: